On this page

 Support for disabled students

 Massey has a Disability and Inclusion Action Plan to engage with and support the disabled student voice.
-Furthermore, disability inclusion is one of the focuses of Pūrehuroatanga, a strategic initiative emphasising equity, access, and excellence.
+Furthermore, disability inclusion is 1 of the focuses of Pūrehuroatanga, a strategic initiative emphasising equity, access, and excellence.

 Find out more about Massey’s Disability and Inclusion Action Plan